-- Historical Highlights - 2007 Division moved to new Community Development Center. - 2009 Downturn in construction industry, eliminated one inspector position upon staff retirement. - 2010 Building Division instituted two furlough day per month policy as a cost saving measure for all personnel, later eliminated in early 2011. - 2012 General Fund transfer of \$50,000 to support Building Division activities. - 2012 Continued downturn in construction industry required one inspector position to be eliminated and a second reduced to part-time.
-Division support of one Permit Technician was also eliminated making General Fund support unnecessary. - 2012 Entered into a reciprocal Intergovernmental Agreement with Yamhill County for building inspection services.
+1969 State of Oregon adopts 1968 edition of National Electrical Code.
+1997 Measure 47/50 related staff reductions cause Building Division to use 2007 Division moved to new Community Development Center.
+1970s Early 1970s City of McMinnville establishes a Building Division and begins conducting plan 1997 additional outside consultants.
+Building Division management moved into 2009 Downturn in construction industry, eliminated one inspector position upon staff retirement. reviews and field inspections. newly created Community Development Department with ultimate goal of a 2010 Building Division instituted two furlough day per 1988 City of McMinnville approved by the State of Oregon to conduct Fire/Life Safety plan reviews.
+2000 "one-stop" development center.
+Senate Bill 587 requires month policy as a cost saving measure for all personnel, later eliminated in early 2011.
+1991 Building Division Advisory Board created from various stakeholders in the building community.
+2000 Building Division tracking and designation of building fee revenues over direct and indirect expenses.
+2012 General Fund transfer of \$50,000 to support Building Division activities.
+1994 Staffing level increases to 5 inspector/plans examiners, as well as the Building Official and administrative staff.
+2002 City Council increases building permit fees increasing revenues to self-supporting level in Building Division.
+2012 Continued downturn in construction industry required one inspector position to be eliminated and a second reduced to part-time.
+Division support 1995 Accela building permit computer system implemented for issuing, tracking, and record revenue reserve would exceed reserve limits. of one Permit Technician was also eliminated making General Fund support unnecessary. keeping of permits.
+Building permit fee schedule was adjusted to reduce revenue generation by approximately 10%.
+2012 Entered into a reciprocal Intergovernmental Agreement with Yamhill County for building 2000